 Returning Authors’ Rights: The Authors Alliance/Creative Commons Termination of Transfer Tool

-Welcome to the Authors Alliance/Creative Commons Termination of Transfer Tool.
-This page briefly explains what termination of transfer is all about and what this tool does.
+Welcome to the Authors Alliance/Creative Commons Termination of Transfer tool.
+This page explains what termination of transfer is all about and what this tool does.

 Termination of transfers: Get rights back!

 Creators of all kinds routinely transfer rights to their works (by signing publication contracts that assign copyright to their publishers, for example).
 While many of these agreements last “for the life of copyright” (which under current United States law generally means seventy years after the author dies), the law takes into account that these terms can ultimately be unfair to authors and artists.
 This is where “termination of transfers” come in.

 In the United States, authors can use the termination of transfers laws to regain the rights they have signed away.
-But because the law is complex, and because it requires that authors wait at least 35 years, creators need to be patient, savvy, and persistent to take full advantage of this power.
+But because the law is complex, and because it requires that authors wait years or decades to take advantage of it, creators need to be patient, savvy, and persistent to exercise this right.

 Many people use terminations because their works are tremendously successful, and they want to recapture rights to enjoy more of their work’s financial success.